diwakarit/pricededuction/README.md

     mvn exec:exec

-Open a browser and visit [http://localhost:8080/](http://localhost:8080/) for Swagger documentation, or [http://localhost:8080/api/hello](http://localhost:8080/api/hello) for the sample API.
+Open a browser and visit [http://localhost:8080/swagger-ui.html#/](http://localhost:8080/swagger-ui.html#/) for Swagger documentation, or
+[http://localhost:8080/api/hello](http://localhost:8080/api/hello) for the sample API.

+API to obtain a list of products: http://localhost:8080/api/readjson